 There are many places of interests for Historians and tourists alike including memorabilia museums and architecture dating back to the 14th century.
 Tourists can follow the “Saltire Trail”, a road route which passes by various local landmarks and places of historical interest.
 This is a highly popular tour but with the roads dating so far back they were not designed with coaches or any transport in mind, this is why road traffic accidents are not unheard of in this area.

-If you have suffered a road traffic accident your first port of call must be your medical team, closely followed by Accident Advice Helpline where you will receive totally free, no obligation advice on not only if you are indeed eligible to claim compensation but also what the sum is likely to be.
+Are you seraching for a lawyer in Athelstaneford?
+If you have suffered a road traffic accident your first port of call must be your medical team, closely followed by Accident Advice Helpline where you will receive totally free, no-obligation advice on not only if you are indeed eligible to claim compensation but also what the sum is likely to be.

-What sort of injuries do lawyer Athelstaneford specialists see?
+What sort of injuries does a lawyer in Athelstaneford see?

-Other injuries do not actually become apparent until the following day!
-Whiplash is a typical example.
+Other injuries like whiplash can become apparent later on.
 This is a very common injury of the neck – it affects the soft tissues and not the bones.
 The soft tissues of the neck are muscles, ligaments and tendons.
 These structures become stretched beyond their usual range of movement during the impact.
 However, they may not start hurting right away.
 It is often the next day that the discomfort starts.
 Whiplash symptoms often involve pain and stiffness in the neck, pins and needles down the arms and headaches.

-How do you make a claim with an injury lawyer Athelstaneford?
+How do you make a claim with a lawyer in Athelstaneford?